pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 # App Context API for Go SDK

-App Context (Objects v2) provides serverless storage for user and channel metadata and their memberships.
-PubNub triggers events when object data is set, updated, or removed.
-Setting the same data that already exists doesn't trigger an event.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
+Events are triggered when object data is set, updated, or removed.
+Making a request to set identical data doesn't trigger an event.
+Clients can subscribe to these events to update UIs in real time.
+To upgrade from Objects v1, see the migration guide.

 ## User

 ### Get metadata for all users

-Returns a paginated list of UUID metadata, optionally including custom data.
+Returns a paginated list of UUID Metadata objects, optionally including the custom data object.

 #### Method(s)

 ```
 `1pn.GetAllUUIDMetadata().
 2    Include([]pubnub.PNUUIDMetadataIncludeCustom).